There comes a time in every company’s journey when the realities of scale become impossible to ignore.

-Thus, look for a methodology that optimizes the way your current sales processes function.
+Thus, look for a methodology that optimises the way your current sales processes function.
 Dave recommended asking questions like, “Is it actionable?
 Does it fit the whole company or just a subset?
-And does it focus on the important elements of key sales behaviors?”
+And does it focus on the important elements of key sales behaviours?”
 These questions will help you whittle down your options as you search for a methodology that empowers your team.

 Aim for breadth and depth with deployment